 WPI has been shown to lower blood pressure

 There have been numerous studies that indicate a moderate intake of low sugar dairy on a regular basis can help dramatically lower blood pressure.
 Since blood pressure is a big indicator of heart disease, it’s critical to keep it within healthy limits.

 Whey is full of an ACE-inhibitor called lactokinin, which naturally lowers blood pressure.
 Since whey is also low in sugar, this makes it ideal to combat high blood pressure, especially in those who also have type 2 diabetes.

 Lifestyle changes that include increased exercise, decreased sugar in their diet and increased whey can dramatically change metabolic profiles for the better.

-Whey powder can help you lose weight
+Whey powder can assist with weight management

 Because of the satiating power of protein, any diet that is high in protein-rich foods will help you eat less.
 This is why a breakfast of eggs and bacon will keep you full far longer than cereal or a bagel.
 In addition, protein boosts your metabolism in two ways: first, it promotes muscle growth and more muscle needs more calories to be maintained.
 Secondly, protein takes about 25% of the total calories it provides to be digested, which further boosts your metabolism.